Art Deco at Oval

 Entrance and lettering, Queen's Court

-Lettering over entrance porch, Queen's Court, 152 Maharshi Karve Road, Churchgate.
+The signage adorns the entrance porch of Queen's Court, located at 152 Maharshi Karve Road, Churchgate.

 Curvilinear balconies, Queen's Court